annavpo/gwasXsinglecell_OT_hackathon/README.md

 ## Outcome

-✅ Ranked list of **pathogenic cell types** for psoriasis and eczema.
+- Ranked list of **pathogenic cell types** for psoriasis and eczema.
-✅ **Cell-type specificity scores** for target prioritisation.
+- **Cell-type specificity scores** for target prioritisation.
-✅ A prototype **Open Targets cell type specificity evidence feature** integrating these results.
+- A prototype **Open Targets cell type specificity evidence feature** integrating these results.

----

-## 💡 Impact

-By linking **genetic risk** to **cellular function**, gwasXsc helps uncover *where* in the skin genetic variants exert their effects — guiding the discovery of **cell-type-specific therapeutic targets** for inflammatory skin diseases.